dbasibuyuk/ACM-Problem/README.md

 1 ≤ D ​i ​≤ D

-1 ≤ R​i​< P​i​≤ 109​
+1 ≤ R​i​< P​i​≤ 10^9​

-1 ≤ G ​i ​≤ 1 0 9​
+1 ≤ G ​i ​≤ 10^9​

 The last test case is followed by a line containing three zeros.

 Output

-For each test case, display its case number followed by the largest number of dollars that ACM can have at the end of day D​+ 1.​Follow the format of the sample output.
+For each test case, display its case number followed by the largest number of dollars that ACM can have at the end of day D​+ 1.

-Example Input Example Output 6 10 20 Case 1: 44